Pmc Breast Cancer Imaging Ai Trends Review

 Regulatory Collaboration

 Efforts are underway to improve communication and collaboration between AI developers and regulatory agencies.
-This can help streamline the approval process and ensure that AI algorithms are safe and effective for clinical use.
+This can help streamline the approval process and see to it that AI algorithms are safe and effective for clinical use.

 The Future of AI in Breast Cancer Imaging